 All undergarments and clothing above the waist need to be removed for nipple piercings to make sure the tissue rests naturally.
 Marking should be done while you’re standing; you may then be positioned anywhere from seated to reclining flat, depending on your piercer’s preference and the furniture in the room.
 I generally use forceps to perform nipple piercings.
 For your comfort and to make the procedure smoother, I do tissue manipulation before applying the clamps, especially for tight skin or underdeveloped nipples.
 If the forceps don’t go on readily, I use a freehand method, as many piercers do.
 Others prefer a receiving tube technique.

 Some studios offer tandem piercings, in which both nipples are pierced simultaneously by two synchronized piercers.
 This is an excellent option if you are planning to pierce both sides, and you are concerned about being able to tolerate the process.
 One of the piercers may mark the placement for both nipples to assure symmetry.
 Nipple sensitivity is dramatically different from person to person.
 If you have tender nipples, it is all the more important to seek an accomplished technician; it will have a significant impact on your comfort.

 Healing and Troubleshooting

-Nipple piercings may regress for no apparent reason after many weeks or months of stability.
-Tenderness may come and go due to the fit of clothing, sleep habits, physical activities, hormones (importantly!), and other factors.
-Women often find that nipple piercings experience a flare-up (secrete, swell, or become painful) just prior to and during menstruation, even after the healing phase is over.
+Tenderness may come and go due to clothing fit, sleep habits, physical activities, and other factors.
+Since this area is affected by hormonal fluctuations, many piercees find that they experience a flare-up (secretion, swelling, or discomfort) just before and during menstruation, even long after the healing period.